Ocipa/tinyFSM/README.md

 Distributed under the MIT License.
 See [LICENSE](./LICENSE) for more information.

 ## Acknowledgments
-Syntax is influenced by [xopxe/ahsm](https://github.com/xopxe/ahsm).
+Syntax is inspired by [xopxe/ahsm](https://github.com/xopxe/ahsm).

+A better name for this library would have been 'stepFSM', however it has already been uploaded to wally as 'tinyFSM'.
+Maybe for version 1.0, I will archive the old wally package, and reupload it as 'stepFSM'.